Dr. Monique Levesque-Hartle, D.C., D.A.C.B.N.

 Doctor of Chiropractic, Licensed Acupuncturist

 Dr. Shannon was born in Fort Wayne and grew up in Kendallville where he attended East Noble High School.
 He attended IPFW before relocating to Houston, Texas.
 He has a Bachelor’s of Science degree in Human Biology and received his Doctor of Chiropractic degree from Texas Chiropractic College in December 2009.
 He is a veteran of the U.S. Navy who served on active duty from 1990-1995 and then transferred to the U.S. Army National Guard from 1997-2001.
 He was a deep sea diver in the US Navy.
-He then became a member of the guard unit in Angola and transferred to the Fort Wayne unit to be a recon/sniper team member.
+He then became a member of the guard unit in Angola and transferred to the Fort Wayne unit to be a scout/sniper and an assistant team leader.
 Dr. Shannon worked as an extern with the Rice University athletic department while finishing school.
 After leaving Texas he practiced in Jacksonville, Florida where he treated a Jacksonville Jaguar football player during the 2011 NFL season and he also treated one of the Indianapolis Colts players during the 2015 - 2016 season.

 Dr. Shannon offers acupuncture treatment in addition to the other services we offer here.
 Acupuncture is good for things like...Weight Loss, Face Lifts, Infertility, Stop Smoking, High Blood Pressure, Allergies, Headaches, Stress, Pain, Fatigue, Sinus Problems, General Wellness...Among many other things.